Singapore Portrait Series currency notes: $1,000 banknote

 The beautiful cowrie is featured on the obverse background of the $1000 banknote.
 Its reverse carries the theme of government featuring the buildings of the three branches of government: The Parliament House, Old Supreme Court Building and Istana, representing the Legislative, Judiciary and Executive powers respectively.
 The Istana is the president's official residence, built in 1869 which first housed the colonial governor.
 The entire national anthem's lyrics are included as microprint, which is a unique feature to the $1000 banknote.

 $10,000 banknote

 The onyx cowrie is featured on the obverse background of the $10000 banknote.
 Its reverse carries the theme of economy featuring Singapore as a knowledge-based economy – biotechnology, R&D and silicon wafer.
-Yusof was a businessman who started the first Malay newspaper for the masses, Utusan Melayu.

 It was one of the highest-value banknote in the world in terms of absolute value (worth approximately US$7,250 as of July 2022) that was in public circulation.